Squalius valentinus: Osteology

 It possesses a wide and short supraethmoid, parietal and frontal bones.
 The posterior process of its pterotic bone is wide and robust, while the pharyngeal bone's lower branch is very robust.
 Its urohyal bone is large and thin.
 The maxilla's anterior process is pointed, and its 4th and 5th infraorbital bones are very wide.
 The posterior lamina of its cleithrum is widened.
 It shows a short maxilla with a relatively developed coronoid process.
 Itd 3rd, 4th and 5th pharyngeal teeth in its external row are small or even lack a masticatory area.

 Distribution and habitat

 Squalius valentinus inhabits rivers in the Spanish Mediterranean, between the Mijares and Vinalopó basins.
-The Júcar basin is inhabited by both this species and S. pyrnaicus, although both species are allopatry, the latter inhabiting the upper basin while former is distributed throughout rivers of the lower basin.
+The Júcar basin is inhabited by both this species and S. pyrenaicus, although both species are allopatric, the latter inhabiting the upper basin while former is distributed throughout rivers of the lower basin.
 The species usually is found to inhabit streams with clear waters and gravel bottoms.
 In streams such as the Gorgos River it is the only endemic fish.
 In the Turia and Mijares basins it occurs in sympatry with other native cyprinids: Barbus guiraonis, Chondrostoma turiense and Chondrostoma arcasii.
 S. valentinus inhabits the Júcar, Serpis and Vinalopó basins along with B. guiraonis.